Crompulence/cpl-library/README.md

 ------------------------

-Compiling CPL Library with GCC, as a shared library, is likely to work with the makefile provided in cpl/:
+Compiling CPL Library with GCC, as a shared library, is likely to work with the makefile provided in the top level directory:

-    $  cd cpl
+    $  cd ./PATH/TO/cpl-library
     $  make

 If this doesn't work, the compilers and flags may need to be specified manually.
-The makefiles provided with CPL Library import the variables in the file make/[platform].inc, where the variable [platform] is specified exactly by the contents of the file make/PLATFORM.
-A template is provided in make/gcc.inc, and the file make/PLATFORM contains only the string "gcc" by default.
-The GCC template is likely to work for most machines, but the user may create their own version (make/user-include.inc, for example):
+The makefiles provided with CPL Library import flags and variables from the make/[platform].inc, where the variable [platform] is specified by the file make/PLATFORM.
+A number of template are provided in make, and the file make/PLATFORM contains the string "gcc" by default to use make/gcc.inc.
+The GCC template is likely to work for most machines, but the user may create their own version.
+For example, to create make/user-include.inc:

     $  cd ./make
     $  cp gcc.inc user-include.inc
     $  vi user-include.inc                  (make any necessary changes)
     $  cd ../cpl
     $  make PLATFORM=user-include